 Frontierland recreates the era of trailblazers and pioneers in the wild west.
 Running through this land is “The Rivers of America” where steamboats, sail ships, rafts, and canoes float by.
 Frontierland is also home to Big Thunder Mountain Railroad and The Golden Horseshoe.
 Read more here.

 Critter Country is a small area meant to resemble the woods, with a river, ducks, and little critters running around.
 It is also home to the popular ride Splash Mountain and the rustic restaurant the Hungry Bear.

 Fantasyland is home to Disney's fairy tales with Sleeping Beaty's castle, Peter Pan's Flight, Dumbo the Flying Elephant, and many more family-friendly rides and shows.
-It is also home to one of the most popular rides ay Disneyland, It’s a small world.
+It is also home to one of the most popular rides at Disneyland, It’s a small world.
 Read more here.

 Mickey's Toontown is inspired by 1930s cartoons.
 The buildings, roads, and rides all look cartoonish.
-It is targeted towards younger kids.
+It is targeted toward younger kids.
 If you have very young ones, they will enjoy Gadget's Go Coaster and Roger Rabbit's Car Toon Spin.
 They can also visit Mickey Mouse house and Minnie Mouse house.
 Read more here.

 Disneyland dresses up for the holidays with a huge Christmas tree, decorations, and colorful lights.
-As you enter the main plaza and look towards Main Street, you will be dazzled with the displays.
+As you enter the main plaza and look towards Main Street, you will be dazzled by the displays.

 Sleeping beauty's castle gets special treatment too.
 Icicle-like lights cascade from castle walls and spires, while next door a grand dance party is going on.